 - Business regulations

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) projected that the demand for customer service representatives in general will increase faster than average, by 10%, during the 2014-2024 decade.
-The annual mean wage for customer service representatives working in depository credit intermediation (banks) was $34,880 in May 2015 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projects that the demand for customer service representatives in general will decline by 2%, during the 2018-2028 decade due to less demand for customer service representatives as more of their tasks become automated.
+The annual mean wage for customer service representatives working in depository credit intermediation (banks) was $37,190 in May 2018 (www.bls.gov).

 Students who wish to advance beyond entry-level customer service positions may consider pursuing an associate's degree in banking, finance or a related field.
 Students may also aspire to advanced careers in areas such as mortgages, lending and securities.
 Certifications are available through associations for graduates interested in lending careers, including the Bank Administration Institute and the Mortgage Bankers Association.

 Those interested in pursuing careers as financial services representative may want to seek a diploma in banking and finance.
 These programs teach fundamental skills in finances, accounting, and business.